Vampire/javacord.github.io/_wiki/advanced-tutorials/bot-life-cycle.md

 **What does this mean?**
 * References to entities (e.g. a `Server`, `User`, `Channel`, ...) will be outdated.
 This is why you should never store entities, but the id instead.
 See [Entity Cache](http://localhost:4000/wiki/advanced-tutorials/entity-cache/#how-long-are-cached-entities-valid).
-* You missed events.
+* You will miss events.
 There's no way to receive the missed events.
-* Listeners attached to entities are **not** affected, because they are bound to the entity's id, not the object itself.
+* Listeners attached to entities will **not** be affected, because they are bound to the entity's id, not the object itself.

 ## How to handle disconnects

 For most bots, there's nothing you have to do.
-All registered listeners are reconnect-resistant which means if your bot is only reacting to events, it will work fine after a restart.
+All registered listeners are reconnect-resistant, which means if your bot is only reacting to events, it will work fine after a restart.
 For example, the following code will not be affected by a reconnect (besides maybe some missed `!ping` messages):
 ```java